wcm-io-qa/wcm-io-qa-galenium/example-project/README.md

 ### Using Image Comparison Specification Factory

 [ImageComparisonExampleIT](src/test/java/io/wcm/qa/galenium/example/ImageComparisonExampleIT.java) shows how to use a factory to programmatically create Galen specifications doing image comparison on individual web page elements.
-The *galenium.imageComparison.save* can be set to *true* to have deviations from expected images or missing expected images trigger saving of actual sampled image.
+The *galenium.sampling.image.save* can be set to *true* to have deviations from expected images or missing expected images trigger saving of actual sampled image.
 This is useful for initially seeding the test data, but also for quickly establishing a new expected state.

 ### Selenium Only Navigation